GoogleCloudPlatform/dotnet-migration-sample/GKE.md

    kubectl create secret generic connection-strings --from-file=connectionStrings.config
    ```

-You will use the secret you created later on in this tutorial, when you create the deployment YAML file for the application.
+You use the secret you created later on in this tutorial, when you create the deployment YAML file for the application.

 ## Create the Windows Container image